Feel more comfortable in your own skin

-Gynecomastia is the benign growth of excess breast tissue in males, causes abnormally large breasts.
-Gynecomastia can occur in one or both breasts and starts as a small lump beneath the nipple, which may be tender.
-Often, the breasts enlarge unevenly.
-Gynecomastia that occurs during puberty is not uncommon and 75% of cases resolve themselves over a period of months without treatment.
+Gynecomastia is the growth of excess breast tissue in males, which causes abnormally large breasts.
+This condition can occur in one or both breasts, starting as a small lump beneath the nipple which may be tender.
+Often, they enlarge unevenly.
+It is not uncommon for it to start at puberty, and 75% of the cases typically resolve without treatment, over a period of months.

-A breast reduction, targeted liposuction, or a combination of the two can be performed in order to remove or reduce the excess breast tissue.
-Dr. Fiorillo will assess your particular case and determine what forms of treatment are best for you.
+Targeted liposuction and or breast reduction surgery can be performed in order to remove or reduce the excess breast tissue.
+Dr. Fiorillo will have a consultation with you and assess your situation to assist in determining what form of treatment is best for you.